aragon/geo-browser-contracts/README.md

 ### Member Access plugin

 Provides a simple way for any address to request membership on a space.
 It is a adapted version of Aragon's [Multisig plugin](https://github.com/aragon/osx/blob/develop/packages/contracts/src/plugins/governance/multisig/Multisig.sol).
-It creates a proposal to grant `MEMBERSHIP_PERMISSION` to an address on the main voting plugin and Editors can approve or reject it.
+It creates a proposal to grant `MEMBER_PERMISSION_ID` to an address on the main voting plugin and Editors can approve or reject it.
 Once approved, the permission allows to create proposals on the other plugin.

 #### Methods